 Are you depressed?
 If so, hypnotherapy could help.

 New figures reveal that 5.1 million people, almost one in ten of the population, are now formally diagnosed as suffering from depression.
 During the recent lockdowns the figure rose to being as many as one in five or one in eight people.
 It’s a terrible indictment of our society when depression is now the nation’s most common illness.
 I work with the real people behind such statistics every single day.

 If you’re presently suffering from depression then I’m extremely sorry to hear it.
 I use hypnotherapy for depression in Reading, Oxford and via zoom every single day of every single week.
 It’s a major part of my case-load and I also help clients in Thame, Oxford, Holborn, Clerkenwell and Wallingford who are going through what is possibly the darkest period of their lives.

 If you’re here because you feel as though you may be depressed then please keep reading.
 Depression isn’t a life-sentence, not even if you’ve been suffering for years.
 You can learn to let go of this awful burden and you can move past it.
 It needn’t be a life-sentence.
 I’m here to help you to escape from its clutches.
+Many others have broken free and you could hope to do so too.

 Have a read and see if you fit the criteria…